Optimal model averaging forecasting in high-dimensional survival analysis: Introduction

-On the other hand, a number of model averaging procedures are developed for uncensored response variables under the standard setting in which the number of predictors is fixed and much smaller than the sample size.
-These methods include the forecasting model averaging (Newbold and Granger 1974), the least squares model averaging (Hansen 2007; Wan, Zhang, and Zou 2010), the predictive likelihood-based model averaging (Ando and Tsay 2010), the frequentist model averaging (Liang et al. 2011), the jackknife model averaging (Hansen and Racine 2012), the heteroskedasticity-robust $C_p$ model averaging (Liu and Okui 2013), the optimal model averaging for linear mixed-effects models and generalized linear mixed-effects models (Zhang, Zou, and Liang 2014; Zhang et al. 2015).
+On the other hand, a number of model averaging procedures are developed for unsurvival response variables under the standard setting in which the number of predictors is fixed and much smaller than the sample size.
+These methods include the forecasting model averaging (Newbold and Granger 1974), the least squares model averaging (Hansen 2007; Wan, Zhang, and Zou 2010), the predictive likelihood-based model averaging (Ando and Tsay 2010), the frequentist model averaging (Liang et al. 2011), the jackknife model averaging (Hansen and Racine 2012), the heteroskedasticity-robust $C_p$ model averaging (Liu and Okui 2013), the optimal model averaging for linear mixed-effects models and generalized linear mixed-effects models (Zhang et al. 2014; Zhang et al. 2015).
 In contrast, very little research has been done on the development of model averaging in high-dimensional settings, particularly when the number of predictors is much larger than the sample size.
 For example, Ando and Li (2014) developed a novel model averaging procedure for high-dimensional regression models using a delete-one cross-validation criterion.
-This effective approach is designed for uncensored response variables, but not for censored response variables, and the formulation is not applicable to high-dimensional censored regression models.
-To the best of our knowledge, there does not seem to exist any established model averaging method for improving prediction accuracy of censored response variables in high-dimensional sparse regression models.
+This effective approach is designed for unsurvival response variables, but not for survival response variables, and the formulation is not applicable to high-dimensional survival regression models.
+To the best of our knowledge, there does not seem to exist any established model averaging method for improving forecasting accuracy of survival response variables in high-dimensional sparse regression models.